File a Report

 Report an Incident of Discrimination or Bias

 The University of Central Florida is committed to providing a safe and inclusive campus experience.
-Justice for All Knights is our commitment to addressing instances of bias or discrimination on campus.

 To ensure the UCF Creed is maintained to the highest degree, UCF does not condone hazing in any form.
 Hazing is an abuse of power and relationships, and its purpose is to demean others.
 Hazing has no place at the University of Central Florida.
 Any acts of hazing by any UCF student or student group/club/organization/sports/fraternity/sorority/athletic team will not be tolerated.